TL;DR: Four Lessons Learned From Making Customer Value Your Priority

-Building a valuable, useable and feasible product does not happen overnight.
+Building a valuable, usable and feasible product does not happen overnight.
 These are my four core learnings from focusing on customer value, looking back at the projects I have been pursuing over the years.

 Lessons Learned #1: Customers Don’t Know What They Want.
 And You Cannot Just Ask Them.